Take advanced math and college prep English.

 October: Begin the CSU application filing process.

-Continue to visit a short list of campuses you are most interested in and meet with admission and outreach officers.
+Continue to visit a short list of campuses you are most interested in and meet with admission and outreach representatives.

 Continue to attend College and University Night programs, and meet with university outreach representatives when they visit your high school.